Lowe Brockenbrough & Co. Inc. Cuts Stock Position in The Kraft Heinz Company (NASDAQ:KHC)

 Other institutional investors have also recently modified their holdings of the company.
 Keybank National Association OH grew its position in The Kraft Heinz by 13.6% during the 1st quarter.
 Keybank National Association OH now owns 1,057,373 shares of the company’s stock worth $42,295,000 after purchasing an additional 126,885 shares during the last quarter.
 Bell Bank grew its position in The Kraft Heinz by 5.4% during the 1st quarter.
 Bell Bank now owns 108,783 shares of the company’s stock worth $4,351,000 after purchasing an additional 5,595 shares during the last quarter.
 Baird Financial Group Inc. grew its position in The Kraft Heinz by 5.4% during the 4th quarter.
 Baird Financial Group Inc. now owns 284,404 shares of the company’s stock worth $9,858,000 after purchasing an additional 14,550 shares during the last quarter.
 Northern Trust Corp grew its position in The Kraft Heinz by 0.3% during the 1st quarter.
 Northern Trust Corp now owns 7,753,261 shares of the company’s stock worth $310,130,000 after purchasing an additional 24,422 shares during the last quarter.
 Finally, National Pension Service grew its position in The Kraft Heinz by 1.2% during the 1st quarter.
 National Pension Service now owns 1,024,689 shares of the company’s stock worth $40,988,000 after purchasing an additional 12,583 shares during the last quarter.
 60.85% of the stock is currently owned by hedge funds and other institutional investors.

 Several analysts have commented on KHC shares.
-Morgan Stanley lifted their price objective on shares of The Kraft Heinz from $38.00 to $41.00 and gave the company an “equal weight” rating in a research note on Friday, April 30th.
+Deutsche Bank Aktiengesellschaft lifted their price objective on shares of The Kraft Heinz from $41.00 to $45.00 and gave the company a “buy” rating in a research note on Wednesday, April 21st.
+JPMorgan Chase & Co. restated a “hold” rating and set a $41.00 price objective on shares of The Kraft Heinz in a research note on Sunday, March 14th.
+Zacks Investment Research cut shares of The Kraft Heinz from a “hold” rating to a “sell” rating and set a $43.00 price objective for the company. in a research note on Wednesday, June 30th.
 Credit Suisse Group lifted their price objective on shares of The Kraft Heinz from $32.00 to $35.00 and gave the company an “underperform” rating in a research note on Tuesday, March 23rd.
-DZ Bank restated a “hold” rating and set a $44.00 price objective on shares of The Kraft Heinz in a research note on Tuesday, May 11th.
-Deutsche Bank Aktiengesellschaft lifted their price objective on shares of The Kraft Heinz from $41.00 to $45.00 and gave the company a “buy” rating in a research note on Wednesday, April 21st.
-Finally, Piper Sandler restated a “neutral” rating and set a $41.00 price objective on shares of The Kraft Heinz in a research note on Wednesday, April 28th.
+Finally, Morgan Stanley lifted their price objective on shares of The Kraft Heinz from $38.00 to $41.00 and gave the company an “equal weight” rating in a research note on Friday, April 30th.
 Two analysts have rated the stock with a sell rating, seven have issued a hold rating and five have issued a buy rating to the company’s stock.
 The stock presently has an average rating of “Hold” and an average price target of $39.46.

 The Kraft Heinz stock opened at $39.65 on Wednesday.
 The Kraft Heinz Company has a 52-week low of $28.56 and a 52-week high of $44.95.
 The stock has a market capitalization of $48.50 billion, a price-to-earnings ratio of 90.12, a price-to-earnings-growth ratio of 3.04 and a beta of 1.12.
 The business’s fifty day simple moving average is $42.48.
 The company has a debt-to-equity ratio of 0.54, a current ratio of 1.74 and a quick ratio of 1.38.